forgemo/Repeater/README.md

 Repeater repeater(tasks,2);
 ```

 If you don't like the hardcoded `2`, you can get the number of array elements by doing the following calculation.
-This, however, works only if the array was not passed as a function argument.
+This, however, works only if the array was not passed as a function argument to your code.

 ```cpp
 sizeof(tasks)/sizeof(tasks[0])